 If you are generally healthy, your body is likely to feel better after a few days and be totally recovered in about a week from the novel coronavirus.
-However, you may still be contagious for another week or so, which is why there is a 14-day quarantine recommended for anyone who gets the coronavirus.
+However, you may still be contagious for longer, which is why there is a 10-day quarantine from the start of your symptoms.

 How Can I Treat Coronavirus Symptoms?

 The main symptoms of the novel coronavirus are fever, cough and shortness of breath.

 Take a fever reducer.
 If you choose to or if your fever is very high, you can take a fever reducer.
 Acetaminophen is what is usually recommended.
 While ibuprofen is also a fever reducer, there is some concern that it may not be safe to take with the novel coronavirus.
 More research needs to be done to know for sure.

 Stay hydrated.
 Fevers usually cause sweating, which means loss of water from your body.
 Drink lots of fluids (preferably water or juice and not soda or high sugar beverages that might make you thirstier).
 Caffeinated beverages are not recommended.

 Rest.
 Your body needs energy to fight the virus.
 Just rest up and let your body do its job.

 Sip on drinks throughout the day.
 Not only will this keep your throat moist and comfortable, it will help keep you hydrated.

 Drink warm beverages, like tea or broth.
 These heat up the airways, keep you hydrated and break up any mucus you might have in your throat and upper airway.